Best Crypto Cards in Costa Rica (2026)

 Top 4 Crypto Cards in Costa Rica

-Costa Rica's territorial tax system means foreign-source crypto gains are likely exempt from income tax entirely - turning every cashback percentage point into pure profit with zero tax drag.
-Kolo at 5% BTC cashback with $0 annual fee and 0% FX is the strongest free-tier card for this environment, and the BTC rewards compound tax-free.
+Costa Rica's territorial tax system means foreign-source crypto gains are likely exempt from income tax entirely, which makes crypto rewards unusually efficient.
+Kolo at 2% BTC cashback with $0 annual fee and 0% FX remains a viable free BTC option for this environment, even though it no longer leads on raw payout.

 Crypto.com Icy at 4% covers both SJO and LIR with Priority Pass - important since Guanacaste-based nomads fly through Liberia, not San Jose.